MariaBayan-Dev/Landing-Page/README.md

 # 🖼️ Landing Page

-A simple trivia game project with questions.
+A bakery landing page with responsive design and interactive navigation.

 ## 🛠️ Technologies